pramodboda/3d-model-animation-threejs/README.md

 ## Challenges

-- We cannot upload large files more than 50MB
+- We cannot upload large files more than 50MB in github